 Find your balance through every zodiac season with our Astrology & Asanas series by yoga instructor, Astrostyle editor (and harmonious Libra) Andrea Rice.
 Follow along with these postures to connect to the natural rhythms of life, enhance perceptivity and elevate your spirit.

 Purifying Libra season brings harmony back to relationships.
 Restore beauty and balance while the Sun shimmers here from September 23 to October 22.

 By working with astrology and asana during the equalizing energy of Libra season, we can transmute the justice-seeking qualities of the Scales, the zodiac’s only inanimate object, into tangible form.
-As a leadership driven cardinal sign and a innovative air sign, peaceful Libra is always distinguishing between right and wrong, good and bad, light and dark.
-Ruled by beautifying Venus, Libra energy can easily teeter on indecision at times, but also reminds us that life is always going to be a bit of a balancing act.
+As a leadership-driven cardinal sign and an innovative air sign, peaceful Libra distinguishes between right and wrong, good and bad, light and dark.
+Ruled by beautifying Venus, Libra energy can easily teeter on indecision, but reminds us that life is always a bit of a balancing act.

 Take My Hand: Seated Spinal Twists

 Holy hand-eye coordination!
 This seated twist lubricates and lengthens the spine; an ideal warmup before moving into back-bending postures.
 Begin in a comfortable seat (optional: each partner takes a Half Lotus position with the feet).
 Partner A (right) reaches their left hand to Partner B’s waist, grabbing hold of their right hand which has been placed behind their lower back.
 Meanwhile, Partner A’s left hand is behind their back as Partner B reaches to the right side of their waist.
 Inhale to sit up tall and root down into the sitting bones; exhale to twist, looking over the shoulder.
 Repeat for 3-5 cycles of breath and then switch sides.

 Remember: opposite limbs attract!